Backdrop4Good/blm2020/README.md

 BLM 2020
 --------
-Black Lives Matter Memphis
-Description of project of organization: Black Lives Matter Memphis is building a Memphis where Black people thrive and live full lives.
+Black Lives Matter Memphis is building a Memphis where Black people thrive and live full lives.
 We are working together to make our BLM 2020 Vision a reality.
 We will build Black political power by organizing around transformative policies; creating and implementing programs that heal and restore our community; and dismantling